Times Union Center to offer COVID testing for ticket holders

 “Some of the employees that are going to be in and around the athletes and coaches will be tested twice.”

 Spectators also have to take precautions against the coronavirus.
-On Wednesday, $40 saliva based PCR tests will be offered to those who purchased tickets from 7am-3pm at the Times Union Center.
+From 7 a.m. to 3 p.m. on Wednesday, $40 saliva based PCR tests will be offered to those who purchased tickets from the Times Union Center.

-Fans can get tested on there own, as long as their negative test is a PCR test, not a rapid test, as required by the New York State Department of Health.
+Fans can get tested on their own as long as their negative test is a PCR test, not a rapid test, as required by the New York State Department of Health.